Westbahn (company): Services

 December 2024 sees the extension of two Wien-Munich trips west to Stuttgart, and the extension of a Wien-Innsbruck return trip to Lindau-Insel via Bregenz.

-In March 2025, Westbahn announces the start of a new line between Wien Hauptbahnhof and Villach via Graz in March 2026, alongside with the introduction of new Stadler SMILE trainsets.
+In March 2025, Westbahn announces the start of a new line between Wien Hauptbahnhof and Villach via Graz in March 2026, along with the introduction of new Stadler SMILE trainsets.

 The current network, timetable and travel updates are published on the official website.